meanllbrl/portfolio/docs/DATA_STRUCTURES.md

 # Data Structures (Firestore Schema)

 The application uses Google Cloud Firestore (NoSQL).
-Below are the primary collections and their document structures.
+Below are the primary collections and their document structures, formatted as TypeScript interfaces for clarity.

 ---